oveleon/product-installer/README.md

 - Optimize styles in Firefox and mobile (Firefox does not support the `:has()` selector)
 - Provide all dependencies for manual installation
 - Use translations everywhere
+- Multi-Themes:
+  - cmt_id and module assignments must be revised and act based on the selected theme

 - Set bundle license
 - Set bundle to public